 Gluten free, sugar free, oil free, and vegan peanut butter banana protein cookies are about the best snack you’ll ever make despite all those free-froms.
 Peanut butter acts as the fat here, adding piles of flavour, with banana and dates sweetening these little protein packed bites.
 With a little chocolate, too, of course.

 First of all, the wet mixture for this recipe is INSANE.
 It’s so good.
 I wanted to eat all of it right out of the mixture.
 I have big plans for it in the summer!
-It’s still way too cold to carry those plans out now though.
+(And have since posted the recipe for these healthy peanut butter banana popsicles) It’s still way too cold to carry those plans out now though.
 (I wrote plants instead of plans first.
 It’s also too cold to carry any plants outside.)

 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-Take heaped tablespoons of the mixture and shape into rough balls with your hands.
-You can skip the ball making part if you don’t care, and leave them rustic (codeword for I don’t give a shit what they look like).
+- Take heaped tablespoons of the mixture and shape into rough balls with your hands.
 Place onto the baking sheet about an inch apart.
-They don’t spread very much, so don’t worry about that.
+They don't spread very much, so don't worry about that.